Swiss-Armed-Forces/theia_backend/doc/source/installation.rst

 configurations (radar, SHORAD, surveillance).
-These are parametrised after public specifications of real systems where possible — for example, the default active radar configuration is derived from the Hensoldt TRML-4D radar used in the IRIS-T (BODLUV MR) system.
+These are parametrised after public specifications of real systems where possible — for example, the default active radar configuration is derived from the Hensoldt TRML-4D radar used in the IRIS-T SLM system.

 .. todo::